Police: Man kills mom, sets home ablaze, shoots at cops during 50-mile chase - News 12 Now

-HUDSON, Wis. — Authorities in western Wisconsin say a 28-year-old man fatally stabbed his mother and then shot at police during a chase that ended when he killed himself in Minnesota.
+HUDSON, Wis.
+(CBS News) — Authorities in western Wisconsin say a 28-year-old man fatally stabbed his mother and then shot at police during a chase that ended when he killed himself in Minnesota.

 St. Croix County sheriff’s deputies were called late Saturday to “a violent domestic dispute.”
 The sheriff’s office says Logan Reese stabbed his mother, 49-year-old Charlene Wold, and beat another family member at her home near Hudson.